HorizonRobotics/alf/docs/tutorial/a_minimal_working_example.rst

-Let's ignore its content for a moment (see the next section :doc:`./understanding_ALF_via_the_minimal_working_example` for an explanation of the configuration content), and just focus on how to launch the training, interpret the output training messages, and play a trained model.
+Let's ignore its content for a moment (see the next section :doc:`./understanding_ALF_via_the_minimal_working_example` for an explanation of the configuration content), and just focus on how to launch the training, interpret the output training messages, and evaluate a trained model.

 Train from scratch
 ^^^^^^^^^^^^^^^^^^